-With that legacy in mind, in 2010 MIT President Susan Hockfield launched the MIT Production in the Innovation Economy (PIE) research group.
-Twenty faculty members and a dozen students joined.
-The objective was to analyze how innovation flows from ideas through production into the economy.
-The point of departure was recognizing that innovation is critical for economic growth and for a vibrant and productive society.
+The point of departure for the MIT Production in the Innovation Economy research was recognizing that innovation is critical for economic growth and for a vibrant and productive society.
 Our question was: what kinds of production do we need-and where do they need to be located-to sustain an innovative economy?
-In our work we have tended to use the terms "manufacturing" and "production" interchangeably.
-It's true, as Professor Richard Freeman, a Harvard economist, has put it, that a person knows it's manufactured when he drops it on his foot.
-But in most of the firms in which we carried out our research the traditional line between "manufacturing" and "services" has become so blurred that it no longer serves to distinguish separable and distinct activities or end products.
+As Professor Richard Freeman, a Harvard economist, has put it, a person knows it's a manufactured product when he drops it on his foot.
+But for most valuable activities today, the traditional line between "manufacturing" and "services" has become so blurred that it no longer serves to distinguish separable and distinct activities or end products.
 Whether in a giant like Apple or in a small Ohio company that makes half-sleeves to repair pipelines and sends its technicians along with the product to stand on the oil platforms and shout down instructions to the divers, the activities that create most value, that is, the ones that are most difficult for others to replicate, are bundles of an object you could drop on your foot and of services.
 We focused on those bundles, and we structured our inquiry to locate opportunities and dangers for American prosperity in the changes that have taken place over the past thirty years in the linkages between an innovation and the broad range of production processes that bring it to market.